sawers-rellan-labs/targseq/docs/Plot_introgresion_on_phylogeny.md

     # Use the last tip as a reference point
     reference_node <- ntips

-    # Check that reference is not the same as target
+    # Ensure the reference node is different from the target
     if (reference_node == target_tip_node) {
       reference_node <- 1  # Use the first tip instead
     }

-    # Try to find a path between reference and target
+    # Try to find a path between reference and target tip
     tryCatch({
       node_path <- nodepath(rotated_tree, from = reference_node, to = target_tip_node)
       if (length(node_path) == 0) {